Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Methodology

-For listwise reranking training, we construct a candidate list by sampling $M$ hard negatives $c^-_1, \dots, c^-_M$ from $\mathcal{C}_{\text{judge}}^-$ (where $M \in [2, 5]$) and one positive candidate $c^+$ sampled from the augmented set $\mathcal{C}_{\text{aug}}^+$.
+For listwise reranking training, we construct a candidate list by sampling $M$ hard negatives $c^-_1, \dots, c^-_M$ from $\mathcal{C}_{\text{judge}}^-$ (where $M \in \{2,3,4,5\}$) and one positive candidate $c^+$ sampled from the augmented set $\mathcal{C}_{\text{aug}}^+$.
 We randomly insert $c^+$ into the list at position $k$ and prompt the model to identify the most relevant candidate.
-The input template for listwise reranking is as follows:
+The input template for listwise reranking can be found in Appendix C.2.
 The model is trained to directly generate the position index $k$ of the positive candidate.
 The listwise loss is formulated as: